SMACE: A New Method for the Interpretability of Composite Decision Systems: Evaluation

-\subsection{Simple hybrid system}
+\subsubsection{Simple hybrid system}

-Let us add two simple linear models $m_1$ and $m_2\,$.
+Let us add two simple linear models $m_1$ and $m_2$.
 The models are defined as

-We are interested in rule $R_3\,$: \\
+We are interested in rule $R_3$:

 and we want to explain the decision for $\xi^{(1)}\,$.
-Note that $x_1$ is not used as input for model $m_1\,$, while $x_3$ is not (directly) involved in $R_3\,$.
-Models predict $m_1(\xi^{(1)})=0.6\,$, model $m_2(\xi^{(1)})=320\,$.
-The rule $R_3$ is not satisfied.
-The partial contributions of each feature are shown in Table \ref{tab:paper_rule}; the comparison on the whole system is in Table \ref{tab:paper}.
-Again, LIME and SHAP are producing flat results on $x_1$ and $x_2\,$, missing useful information.
-SMACE disagrees with the other methods on the sign of $x_3\,$.
-However, the value $\hat{\phi}^{(1)}_3$ computed by applying KernelSHAP to $m_1$ is negative, meaning that $x_3$ has a negative contribution for the first model (while $\hat{\phi}^{(2)}_3=0)$.
-In Table \ref{tab:paper_rule} we see that the contribution of $m_1$ to the rule-based decision is also negative: by applying Eq. \eqref{eq:aggregate} SMACE returns a negative overall contribution for $x_3\,$, as expected. \\
+The comparison on the whole system is in Table~\ref{tab:paper}.
+Again, LIME and SHAP are producing identical results on $x_1$ and $x_2$, missing useful information.
+SMACE disagrees with the other methods on the sign of $x_3$, correctly giving a negative sign (Property \textit{(1)}).
+Indeed, the input feature $x_3$ has a high contribution for the model $m_2$ and $m_2$ is not satisfying the condition ($m_2(\xi^{(1)})=770>600$), so it has a negative contribution.

-More experiments can be found are available on the repository, where SMACE is also applied to more realistic use cases.
-In particular, we use the churn dataset \textit{DSX Local Telco Churn demo} used by IBM in demo product.\footnote{https://github.com/IBMDataScience/DSX-DemoCenter/tree/master/DSX-Local-Telco-Churn-master}
+By analyzing individual explanations, we have shown that SMACE produces meaningful results by assigning each feature a contribution proportional to its distance from the boundary.
+On the contrary, SHAP and LIME often assign the same contribution to different features, not providing useful information about the relative importance of each feature.